yumiian/vehicle-reid/README.md

 # Vehicle Re-identification for Traffic Impact Assessment using Deep Learning

-Application with GUI for Vehicle Re-ID tasks build using Streamlit.
+Application with GUI built for Vehicle Re-ID tasks using Streamlit.

 ## Disclaimer